chris-briddock/ChristopherBriddock.Identity/README.md

 5. Optionally you can also use Seq, Azure Application Insights and Redis.
 6. Please configure all placeholder values in appsettings.json in both services.
 7. Build and run the Web API.

+### Infrastructure as Code

+The project includes infrastructure as code (IaC) configurations for provisioning a Kubernetes cluster in three major cloud platforms - Azure, AWS, and Google Cloud.

+Below are the detailed instructions on how to provision infrastructure on each cloud provider.

+#### Azure

+The Azure cloud configuration can be found in the 'azure' directory.
+This uses Pulumi to define and provision Azure resources.
+To deploy a Kubernetes cluster in Azure:

+1. Navigate to the 'azure' directory.
+2. Install the necessary dependencies, you need to have Pulumi CLI and Node.js installed.
+3. Run `pulumi stack init` to create a new Pulumi stacking environment.
+4. Run `pulumi config set azure:location <AzureRegion>` to set your desired Azure region.
+5. Run `pulumi up` to provision the resources.

+#### AWS

+Amazon Web Services (AWS) configuration is located in the 'aws' directory.
+Follow the steps below:

+1. Navigate to the 'aws' directory.
+2. Make sure all the dependencies are installed and AWS credentials are properly set in your environment.
+3. Run `pulumi stack init` to create a new Pulumi stacking environment.
+4. Run `pulumi up` to start the provisioning of resources.

+#### Google Cloud

+The Google Cloud configuration can be found in the 'googlecloud' directory.
+Follow the steps below:

+1. Navigate to the 'googlecloud' directory.
+2. Run `npm i` to install dependencies.
+3. Run `pulumi stack init` to create a new Pulumi stacking environment.
+4. Run `pulumi config set gcp:project <GoogleCloudProjectId>` and `pulumi config set gcp:region <GoogleCloudRegion>` to set your Google Cloud project id and desired Google Cloud region.
+5. Install the Google Cloud CLI.
+6. Log in to Google Cloud.
+7. Run `pulumi up` to start the provisioning of resources.

+After executing these steps on your desired cloud platform, a Kubernetes cluster will be provisioned and ready-to-use.

 ### License